Fauna of Canada: Reptiles

 Canada has forty-three species of reptile, including turtles, lizards, and snakes.
-Of the major types of reptile, only crocodiles are not found in Canada.
+Of the major types of reptiles, only crocodiles are not found in Canada.

 Canada has twenty-five species of snake, representing three families.
 Most Canadian snakes are members of the colubrid family, including several species of garter snake.
 Additionally, the western provinces of Alberta and British Columbia have species of pit viper, such as the western rattlesnake, and British Columbia has Canada's only species of boa, the rubber boa.

 Canada is home to six species of lizard, all living along the southern border with the United States.

 Canada also has twelve species of turtle, representing six families.
 A common turtle in Canada is the painted turtle, which can be found in all ten of Canada's southern provinces, except Newfoundland and Labrador.

 Nunavut, the Yukon, and Newfoundland & Labrador have no indigenous reptiles.

 Amphibians

 Canada has forty-three types of amphibian, including salamanders as well as frogs and toads.

 Canada's salamanders are found in all ten provinces, but none live in the three northern territories.
-Notable salamanders of Canada include the common spotted salamander of eastern Canada, and the rare pacific giant salamander of British Columbia's coastal rainforest.
+Notable salamanders of Canada include the common spotted salamander of eastern Canada and the rare pacific giant salamander of British Columbia's coastal rainforest.

 Frogs and toads are found in every region of Canada, though more are found in the south.
 Canada is home to five families of frogs and toads, including the true frogs, true toads, and tree frogs, which are found in every province and territory (except Nunavut, which only has true frogs), the spadefoots, which are found in the prairie provinces, and the tailed frog, which is found only in British Columbia.

 Fish

 Canada's rivers are famous for their annual runs of Atlantic salmon on the east coast and Pacific salmon on the west coast.
 Canada's many freshwater lakes and streams are home to rainbow trout, Arctic char, and brook trout.
-In the past, invasive species such as the lamprey and zebra mussel have threatened these native species, and while efforts to combat them have been made they still remain a hazard in some areas, and there are ongoing effort to prevent the spread of Asian carp from the United States.
+In the past, invasive species such as the lamprey and zebra mussel have threatened these native species, and while efforts to combat them have been made they still remain a hazard in some areas, and there is an ongoing effort to prevent the spread of Asian carp from the United States.

 There are also significant commercial fisheries of many salt-water species, including Atlantic cod, haddock and halibut, although some of these are in decline.